 - Complete Final Project Scholarly Document or Manuscript

 - Schedule a presentation and defense date for the Final Project

 - Complete revisions on the Final Project Document or Manuscript

 - With the permission of your chair, submit the Final Document to the Knowledge Bank

 Practical advice in maintaining momentum towards completion of the DNP project

 The time frame for completion of the project is the student’s responsibility.
 The student is responsible for moving the DNP Project forward in a timely manner.
-It is critical that the student meet regularly with the advisor to update him or her on your progress or to seek assistance with unanticipated problems.
+It is critical that the student meet regularly with the advisor to update them on your progress or to seek assistance with unanticipated problems.
 The committee chair leads the preparation of the final report.
-Plan to allow at least two weeks for the advisor to read drafts of your work in order to receive timely feedback.
+Plan to allow at least two weeks for the advisor to read drafts of your work to receive timely feedback.